-The College Psychologist works with staff and students to deliver preventative strategies, raise mental health awareness and identify students requiring more comprehensive support.
+The College Counsellor works with staff and students to deliver preventative strategies, raise mental health awareness and identify students requiring more comprehensive support.

 Along with staff training, whole school approaches to wellbeing and student skill building, the College Counsellor is able provide short term support to students and assist them to link-in with longer term external services.
 Direct work with students occurs with the goal of engaging them in appropriate external services and providing consultation to staff working with the student.

 Year Team Leaders are the first contact if you are concerned for your child’s wellbeing.
 The Year Team Leader will consult with the Psychologist to arrange support.
 This system ensures students of greatest need are prioritised and that leadership staff are aware of the student’s situation.

 If you have a son or daughter you are concerned about, there are many options for young people in need of mental health support.
 These include: